openl2m/openl2m/docs/configuration/switches.rst

 and add a description if so desired.

 In the Connection Type, choose:

-- SNMP: for fully snmp manageable devices (Cisco, HP/Procurce, HPE)
+* SNMP: for fully snmp manageable devices (Cisco, HP/Procurce, HPE)
-- Commands-Only: if you want to add a device where users can only run pre-defined commands.
+* Commands-Only: if you want to add a device where users can only run pre-defined commands.
 This device will not show the interface and BulkEdit tabs.
-- Napalm: add a device that is not supported bvia SNMP.
+* Napalm: add a device that is not supported via SNMP.
 The Napalm library supports lots of devices, to some extent or another.
   *This is a Read-Only driver!* For Napalm, the following field sets the Napalm device type.

 Add the IP v4 address or resolvable DNS name, and the SNMP profile as a minimum.
 If you want to allow 'show/display' commands, you need to add a Netmiko (SSH) profile as well.

-Note: switches will only show in the list if their status is active, and for SNMP devices, they have an SNMP Profile applied!
+*Note:* switches will only show in the list if their status is active, and for SNMP devices, they have an SNMP Profile applied!
 Likewise, if a switch does not have a Netmiko profile, interface commands and global commands options will not show.